 Introduction

 In the last two decades, Bangladesh has been making remarkable progress in various socio-economic development indicators and has already been declared as a middle-income country by the World Bank.
-According to the survey of Bangladesh Bureau of Statistics (BBS) on Tuesday released a preliminary estimate, stating that the economy of Bangladesh increased at a growth rate of 3.97 percent in the fiscal year 2024-25.
+According to the survey of Bangladesh Bureau of Statistics (BBS) released a preliminary estimate, stating that the economy of Bangladesh increased at a growth rate of 3.97 percent in the fiscal year 2024-25.
 Over the past decade, the economic and social performance of Bangladesh has increased remarkably.
 The latest figures reveal that the GDP growth has been on a downward spiral to 5.8 percent in 2023, 4.2 percent in 2024 and 3.8 percent in 2025, whereas previously the average GDP growth was 6.5 percent and poverty decreased down to 24.3 percent (2016) as compared to 40 percent (2005).
 Levels of poverty have been decreasing despite this dip with 2024 levels at 18.7 percent with 5.6 percent of the population in acute poverty.
 Meanwhile, unemployment averaged 5.1 percent in 2023 and the working population rose to a high of over 71.4 million in 2024.
 However, at a three-decade high of 16%, child unemployment is still a concern.
 (Global Estimates, 2024) In this study, the causes of child labor and family characteristics as determinants of child labor in different districts of Bangladesh has been investigated.
 (Hossain, Faruk, and Begum, 2025)

 1.1 Concepts of Child Labor